wp-plugins/google-webfont-optimizer/readme.txt

 You can now configure if you want GWFO to be embedded using <link rel="stylesheet" or use the Web font loader javascript (written and recommended by Google, Adobe and Typekit).

 == Changelog ==

+= 0.2.2 Bugfix for empty google font links =

+Fixed a bug where invalid Google Fonts links with empty font name will be ignored.

 = 0.2.1 Bugfix for link html =